Is it just me or is wire shelving the worst? Let me show you how to cover wire shelving for $10 using this super easy foam board hack!

 How to Cover Wire Shelving

-Measure Wire Shelving
+First Step: Measure Wire Shelving

 Purchase Foam board and Contact Paper

-Check out your local Dollar Tree or Walmart first when purchasing the foam board, because I’ve seen other stores charge triple the amount for the same exact thing.
+Check out your local Dollar Store or Walmart first when purchasing the foam board, because I’ve seen other stores charge triple the amount for the same exact thing.
 If you are paying more than $1 for your boards, then you are paying too much.

 Contact paper comes in so many designs and colors, so be sure to shop around to find exactly what you want!
 Walmart, Target and Amazon have great rolls and patterns to choose from.
 My linen closet took less than a roll to cover.

-Empty Closet
+Empty Your Wire Closet Shelves

 Cut Foam board